microsoft/typechat.net/README.md

 It applies the ideas of [TypeChat](https://github.com/microsoft/TypeChat) to .NET and integrates them with the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel).

-TypeChat.NET consists of two assemblies:
+TypeChat.NET consists of the following assemblies:
 - TypeChat
-- TypeChat.SK
+- TypeChat.Schema: Experimental classes for exporting .NET types as Typescript schema.
+- TypeChat.SK: Integration with Semantic Kernel.

 ## TypeChat ##
 Brings ideas of TypeChat to .NET.